fintanmm/hazelcast-formula/README.rst

 hazelcast-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A saltstack formula for deploying hazelcast.
+An Open Source In-Memory Data Grid.

 .. note::